sercankulcu/sercankulcu.github.io/_memory/2010-02-28-among-the-players.md

 But on that night, none of that needed much attention.
 His team had won.

 For once, somebody else's good day was enough.

+## After Among the Players

+I like the memory most where it refuses to explain itself completely.
+The family part of the scene is not sentimental to me; it is practical, almost procedural, and that makes it more tender.

+Home often announces itself through chores before it announces itself through emotion.
+That is why the memory keeps its weight without becoming dramatic.